Energy in the Australian Capital Territory

 Energy produced in the Australian Capital Territory mainly consists of solar electricity.
 Electricity consumed in the Australian Capital Territory mainly comes from the national power grid through substations at Holt and Fyshwick (via Queanbeyan).
 The ACT currently mandates that 100 percent of its electricity, will be supplied from renewable sources by 2020.
-The ACT has four solar farms capable of generating about 56.3 megawatts.
+The ACT has five solar farms capable of generating about 56.3 megawatts.
 From 1913 until the mid 1950s some power was produced from the Kingston Powerhouse, a thermal power station in Kingston.

 When its renewable sources are insufficient the ACT receives reserve power from suppliers in NSW, including from non renewable sources.
+Conversely, when the ACT’s renewable generation exceeds usage in the ACT, renewably-sourced electricity is supplied to the Australian electricity grid for consumption in other states.

 Renewable power supply targets

 The ACT government announced in 2013 that under the ACT's Electricity Feed in (Large Scale Renewable Energy Generation) Act, the ACT would mandate that 90 percent of its electricity would be supplied from renewable sources by 2020.
 This will raise the target from 210 to 550 megawatts.
 It announced in February 2015 that three wind farms in Victoria and South Australia would supply 200 megawatts of capacity; these are expected to be operational by 2017.
 They are Ararat Wind Farm (80.5 MW, $87.00/MWh), Coonooer Bridge Wind Farm (19.4 MW, $81.50/MWh) and Hornsdale Wind Farm (100 MW, $92.00/MWh).
 Contracts for the purchase of an additional 200 megawatts of power from two wind farms in South Australia and New South Wales were announced in December 2015 and March 2016.
 These were Hornsdale Wind Farm (100 MW, $77.00/MWh) and Sapphire Wind Farm (100 MW, $89.10/MWh).
 The ACT government announced in 2014 that up to 23 megawatts of feed-in-tariff entitlements would be made available for the establishment of a facility in the ACT or surrounding region for burning household and business waste to produce electricity by 2020.